jackeylove995/MixTopGame/Assets/XLua/Doc/Configure_EN.md

 XLua will only generate the type loaded with this configuration.
 It will not automatically generate the adaptation code of its parent type.
 When accessing the parent type method of the child type object, if the parent type has the LuaCallCSharp configuration, the parent type's adaptation code will be executed.
 Otherwise it will try to gain access using the reflection mode.

 The reflection mode access not only has poor performance, but also may cause failed access on the il2cpp due to code stripping.
-This problem can be avoided through the ReflectionUse tag, which is described below.
+This problem can be avoided through the ReflectiOnGetOrCreate tag, which is described below.

-### XLua.ReflectionUse
+### XLua.ReflectiOnGetOrCreate

 When adding this configuration to a C# type, xLua generates a link.xml to block code stripping on the il2cpp.

-For extension methods, you must add LuaCallCSharp or ReflectionUse to make them accessible.
+For extension methods, you must add LuaCallCSharp or ReflectiOnGetOrCreate to make them accessible.

-It is recommended that all types to be accessed in Lua have the LuaCallCSharp or ReflectionUse tag, to insure their proper operation on all platforms.
+It is recommended that all types to be accessed in Lua have the LuaCallCSharp or ReflectiOnGetOrCreate tag, to insure their proper operation on all platforms.

 ### XLua.DoNotGen